What is Contra Asset Account?

-Contra asset account is an asset account having credit balance which is related to one of the assets with debit balance and when we add the balances of two of these assets together, it will show us the net book value or carrying value of the assets having the debit balance.
+A Contra Asset Account is an asset account having a credit balance that is related to one of the assets with a debit balance.
+When we add the balances of two of these assets together, it reflects the net book value or carrying value of the debit balance assets.

 #1 – Assets

-It is prepared when there is a reduction in the value of assets due to wear and tear, continuous use or when we expect that a certain percentage of accounts receivable will not be received.
-Fixed assets like plant & equipment are depreciated every year and this balance is transferred to accumulated depreciation account.
+It is prepared when there is a reduction in the value of assets due to wear and tear continuous use or when we expect that a certain percentage of accounts receivable will not be received.
+Fixed assets like plants & equipment are depreciated every year, and this balance is transferred to the accumulated depreciation account.
 So, in this case, accumulated depreciation is a contra asset account related to plant & equipment.

 #2 – Reduction in Value

-We know that assets have debit balances however the contra assets account has credit balances.
-It means that this account shows the balance which is actually a reduction in the value of assets.
-Let’s say we expect 2% of our total receivable of $100,000 has gone bad and so we show $2,000 ($100,000*2%) as provision for doubtful debts which is actually a reduction from debtors value and means that only $98,000 is expected to be received from debtors.
+We know that assets have a debit balance; however, the contra assets account has credit balances.
+This account shows the balance, which is a reduction in the value of assets.
+We expect 2% of our total receivable of $100,000 has gone bad.
+So we show $2,000 ($100,000*2%) as a provision for doubtful debts, which reduces the debtors value and means that only $98,000 is expected to be received from debtors.

 #3 – Prudence

-It is only prudent to show the reduction or reserve in a separate account and at any point, it gives us the netbook value explaining what the actual cost was and how much of that has been depreciated.
-It also helps in creating reserves and later any change in the expected number can be adjusted through allowances and reserves.
+It is only prudent to show the reduction or reserve in a separate account, and at any point, it gives us the netbook value explaining what the actual cost was and how much of that has been depreciated.
+It also helps create reserves, and later any change in the expected number can be adjusted through allowances and reserves.

 #4 – Accumulated Depreciation

-This is one of the widely used contra asset accounts by businesses.
-So, whenever an organization buys an asset and depreciated it over the useful economic life of the asset, the reduction in value every over accumulates over the year which is called accumulated depreciation.
-We get the remaining value of assets by deducting the accumulated depreciation balances from the book value of an asset.
+Whenever an organization buys an asset and depreciates it over the asset's useful economic life, the reduction in value accumulates over the year, which is called accumulated depreciation.
 The accumulated depreciation balance cannot exceed the book value of the asset.
+We get the remaining value of assets by deducting the accumulated depreciation balances from the book value of the asset.

 #5 – Allowances for Doubtful Debts

-When good is sold on credit, the amount receivable from customers is shown under the debtor’s balance in the balance sheet.
-It is normal business practice to prepare an estimate for the amount which is likely to go bad.
-This amount is shown as provision or reserve for doubtful debts.
-The provision for doubtful debts is a contra asset account which is related to debtors.
+When a good is sold on credit, the amount receivable from customers is shown under the debtor's balance sheet balance.
+It is a standard business practice to prepare an estimate for the amount likely to go bad.
+This amount is shown as a provision or reserve for doubtful debts.
+The provision for doubtful debts is a contra asset account related to debtors.

 #6 – Others

-Provision for a discount from creditors and discount on bills receivable are other examples of contra assets account which are widely used.
+Provision for a discount from creditors and discount on bills receivable are other widely used examples.

 Let us understand how the accounting entry is posted for the contra asset account and how it is shown in the books.
-Let us consider that ABC Ltd. recently bought machinery for $100,000 and it plans to depreciate the machinery over a span of 5 years by using the straight-line method.
+Let us consider that ABC Ltd. recently bought machinery for $100,000, and it plans to depreciate the machinery over five years by using the straight-line method.
 In this case, the depreciation each year for this machinery will be $100,000/5 = $20,000.

 Accounting Entry

-By the end of the first-year machinery, balance will be $100,000 and accumulated depreciation will show $20,000.
-By the end of 2nd-year, the machinery balance will still be $100,000 and accumulated depreciation will show $40,000.
+By the end of the first-year machinery, the balance will be $100,000, and accumulated depreciation will show $20,000.
+By the end of 2nd-year, the machinery balance will still be $100,000, and accumulated depreciation will show $40,000.
 The netbook value of the machinery by the end of the first year will be $80,000 ($100,000-$20,000) and $60,000 ($100,000-$40,000) by the end of the second year.
-This method helps a third person in identifying what the book value was at the time of purchase and what is the remaining value of an asset.
-If we just show $60,000 as an asset in the third year, it will be difficult to understand whether $60,000 is all new purchases or the remaining value of an asset.
-This account helps all the stakeholders in understanding the financial numbers accurately.
+This method helps a third person identify what the book value was at the time of purchase and the remaining value of an asset.
+If we show $60,000 as an asset in the third year, it will be challenging to understand whether $60,000 is all new purchases or the remaining value of an asset.
+This account helps all the stakeholders understand the financial numbers accurately.

 Advantages